locnnil/workshop/docs/reference/workshop-definition.rst

      - List of connections made by the workshop;
        each links a plug to a slot.

+       Any entry in :samp:`connections` must include a :samp:`plug` and a :samp:`slot` from the SDKs listed under :samp:`sdks` (the system SDK is always implicitly included).
+Both must be strings that reference a plug and a slot with the same interface in different SDKs, using the :samp:`<SDK>/<PLUG>` format.

 Any entry in :samp:`sdks` must be named after an existing SDK that is available from the SDK store.